What is Software Development Life Cycle (or

 Scrum with JIRA,

-apply Scrum with RTC,
+Better Scrum with GitHub,

-Scrum pdf,
+Scrum master pdf,

 Scrum book

-- DevOps - is a set of practices that automates the processes between software development and IT teams, in order that they can build, test, and release software faster and more reliably.
+the processes between software development and IT teams, in order that they can build,

 - Other models: